 Of course, recognising that the data estate is no longer fit for purpose is just the first step.
 Setting out to transform it highlights another potential barrier for public sector organisations: the skills gap.
 Data estate modernisation is far from simple – it demands careful assessment, planning, design, architecting, and execution.
 Internal NHS IT personnel may well have deep and well-developed skills in managing and maintaining the existing data estate, but this does not necessarily mean they have the skills to migrate to a new one.

 Given budgetary limitations, NHS organisations are unlikely to have the luxury of a “big bang” transformation.
 Rather than being able to start from a blank sheet of paper and build a best-of-breed data estate, they will need to assess the resources they already have in place and determine how best to knit them into a fit-for-purpose solution for the future.
 In many cases, targeted upgrades of critical software can have an immediate transformative effect, particularly where the software in question is out-dated.
-For example, benchmarks show that Microsoft SQL Server 2014 is 13 times faster than its 2005 counterpart.
+For example, benchmarks show that Microsoft SQL Server 2014 is 13 times faster than its 2005 counterpart and there have been several releases of SQL Server since that have improved on this.
 A carefully planned upgrade programme could therefore enable significantly higher workload density on existing infrastructure, cutting licensing, management and maintenance costs.
 More important, it could provide the performance and availability boost required to deliver more effective decision-support tools to the business.

 As previously noted, adapting the existing data estate and making the best possible use of past investments may require skills that are not readily available internally.
 Equally, engaging an external consultancy to perform a full transformation exercise is potentially risky and almost certainly unacceptable from a budgetary standpoint.